baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-node-red-and-setting-up-a-private-mqtt-server.md

 sudo npm install -g node-red-node-ping          # Pings a machine and returns the trip time in mS.  Returns boolean false if no response received within 5 seconds, or if the host is unresolveable. sudo npm install -g node-red-node-mongodb
 ```

+## Editing Nodes
+copy a node - ctrl-c
+paste a node - ctrl-v
+delete a node - delete or backspace

 ## Importing Flows
 You can imported flows straight into the editor by pasting the JSON